codekat-monika/Wanderlust/README.md

 * Create, edit, and delete property listings
 * Upload and manage listing images with Cloudinary
 * Add and delete reviews for listings
-* Interactive map integration using a geocoding API
 * Search and browse listings
 * Server-side validation using Joi
 * Session-based authentication and authorization